Top

 What Does the Custody Agreement Say?

 As a parent, you have a right to spend time with your child, even if they don’t live under your roof.
-Colorado law holds that the best interests of the child–the overriding factor in all custody and visitation matters–is usually served by frequent contact with both parents.
-While that does not necessarily mean equal time or an equal sharing of vacations, Colorado family court judges do often aim for that goal.
+Colorado law holds that the best interests of the child–the overriding factor in all custody and visitation matters–are usually served by frequent contact with both parents.
+While that does not necessarily mean equal time or an equal sharing of vacations, Colorado family court judges often aim for that goal.

 What does this mean in practice?
 It means that a common custody plan is for you and your ex to alternate taking the kids for spring break each year.
 The same goes for Thanksgiving.
 A common approach on Christmas is for one spouse to get the kids up to December 26th and the other spouse to take them until school resumes in the new year.